 During the first years of the 1970’s, I worked in art departments in theater and film doing set construction, painting, lighting, prop procurement and design, and stage management.
 In 1975-76 I designed theatrically themed interiors for a bicentennial installation, a nightclub, and a record store.
-I also went back into the studio and began a series of paintings that opened the Lowe Gallery in Atlanta in 1989 before turning my attention to computers and video; around the same time, I began directing the nonprofit organization, Public Domain, in what has proven to be a failed attempt to create an organization as art — an effort which continues to provide opportunities to indulge my ambivalence toward all things involving aesthetic considerations.
+I also went back into the studio and began a series of paintings that opened the Lowe Gallery in Atlanta in 1989 before turning my attention to computers and video; around the same time, I began directing the nonprofit organization, Public Domain, Inc., in what has proven to be a failed attempt to create an organization as art — an effort which continues to provide opportunities to indulge my ambivalence toward all things involving aesthetic considerations.

 Never shy about embracing a simultaneous desire to say or do opposite or conflicting things, I am currently working on a new series of paintings and prints and reviving an interest in black and white photography while maintaining a lifelong mental movement toward gray.